mohith1976/coin_system_dashboard/README.md

 The project is split into two repositories:

-  - **User Backend (API for Users)** → Powers user authentication, rewards, transactions, redemption, communites join/create, performing activites to earn and the leaderboard.
+  - **User Backend (API for Users)** → Powers user authentication, rewards, transactions, redemption, communites join/create, performing activites to earn and the leaderboard.  link: https://github.com/mohith1976/coin_system.git
   - **Admin  (API for Admins)** → Controls the coin pool, redemptions, fraud detection, and economy balancing.

 -----